Kiwi-EcoNet

 International farmer interest

-Enquiries have come from markets including the USA, UK, Europe, Australia, Iceland, and Poland.
+Enquiries have come from markets including the USA, UK, Europe, Australia, Iceland, & Poland.

 2026 Earthshot Prize nomination